USGS-WiM/StreamStats/README.md

 ```

 #### 2. Create release build
-Bumping version number and tagging the repository with it.
+Copies "/test" to "/dist", bumps version number and tagging the repository with it.
 Please read http://semver.org/

 You can use the commands